elyse502/printf/README.md

 * Include the "main.h" header file on the functions using the _printf()

-This is a group project by  (github.com/elyse502) and Samuel IMANANIYOGAKIZA
+This is a group project by NIYIBIZI Elysée(github.com/elyse502) and Samuel IMANANIYOGAKIZA.